ksalzke/delegation-omnifocus-plugin/README.md

 	}
 ```

-An example can be seen in the ['Custom Complete' action](https://github.com/ksalzke/miscellaneous-omnifocus-plugins/blob/master/customComplete.omnijs) in my [Miscellaneous OmniFocus Plugins](https://github.com/ksalzke/miscellaneous-omnifocus-plugins) repository.
+An example can be seen in the [`customComplete` function in the 'Custom Complete' library](https://github.com/ksalzke/custom-complete-omnifocus-plugin/blob/master/Resources/customCompleteLib.js) in my [Custom Complete OmniFocus Plugin/Repository](https://github.com/ksalzke/custom-complete-omnifocus-plugin).